-As part of the GoldPillar transaction announced on January 2, 2024 (see Investment in Joint Venture - Note 9), the Company signed a shareholder's agreement on October 25, 2023 and additional agreements executed on May 23^{rd} and 27^{th} , 2024 that stipulate the administrative and corporate structure of the venturers that participate in the agreement entered with Vencupet.
+As part of the GoldPillar transaction announced on January 2, 2024, the Company signed a shareholder's agreement on October 25, 2023, and additional agreements executed on May 23rd and 27th, 2024 that stipulate the administrative and corporate structure of the venturers that participate in the agreement entered with Vencupet.
 Under these agreements the company assumes the obligation to fund the operational and capital expenditures required for the operation of Vencupet, including PDVSA's 60% share.
 The funds will be provided by NSE to GoldPillar, which at the same time has in place a six-month €60 million revolving line of credit to Vencupet for a total period of four and a half years.
-Indirect maximum capital exposure of the company under the facility at any point in time will be approximately US\$25 million.
+The indirect maximum capital exposure of the company under the facility at any point in time will be approximately US\$25 million.
 Repayment from PDVSA will be performed in crude oil.